 Throughout the 80s and early 90s, Ipas increased its role in the international health arena, helping to increase understanding that unsafe abortion is a significant cause of maternal deaths and injuries, and therefore a public health concern.
 Ipas coined the term “postabortion care,” which was rapidly embraced by the reproductive health community, including USAID.
 We undertook important research to inform health systems and guide decisionmaking for service delivery.
 We began working with national and international policymakers to improve reproductive health policies at every level.
 And we continued to train health-care providers to deliver woman-centered abortion and postabortion care to the full extent of the law in their countries.

 Ipas works globally so that women and girls have improved sexual and reproductive health and rights through enhanced access to and use of safe abortion and contraceptive care.
 We believe in a world where every woman and girl has the right and ability to determine her own sexuality and reproductive health.

 From humble beginnings in a small North Carolina town, Ipas now has offices in 17 countries, staffed by local people.
 Our success lies in part in our ability to identify great partners to move our work forward.
 From the beginning, we’ve developed effective relationships with reproductive health champions in communities, in health systems and in partner organizations.

 Recognizing that sustainable supplies of reproductive health products are an essential component of abortion care, Ipas established WomanCare Global in 2009 to make products more widely available.
-WomanCare Global is now an independent UK-based charity, oversaw the Ipas MVA business until 2017.
+WomanCare Global, as an independent UK-based charity, oversaw the Ipas MVA business until 2017.
 DKT International is the sole distributor of Ipas MVA products and works around the world to provide access to a portfolio of high-quality, affordable reproductive health products.